Podgorica: Media

 Podgorica is the media hub of Montenegro.
 It is home to the headquarters of the state-owned public television broadcaster RTCG.
 It has also its local TV and radio station Gradska.
 Commercial broadcasters in Podgorica include TV Vijesti, Prva TV, Nova M and Adria TV.

-All Montenegro's daily newspapers (oldest Montenegrin daily newspaper Pobjeda, Vijesti, Dnevne Novine and Dan) are published in Podgorica.
+All Montenegro's daily newspapers (the oldest Montenegrin daily newspaper Pobjeda, Vijesti, Dnevne Novine and Dan) are published in Podgorica.